AstFaster/AstFaster/README.md

 ### What about me ?

 - :boom: My name is Corentin and I'm 17 yo
-- :cyclone: I started to be interested by programming 5 years ago because of a minecraft youtuber called [**Didileo**](https://www.youtube.com/channel/UCGRea3qWHKBt32MKB2wCHhw)
+- :cyclone: I started to be interested by programming 6 years ago because of a minecraft youtuber called [**Didileo**](https://www.youtube.com/channel/UCGRea3qWHKBt32MKB2wCHhw)

 ### How to reach me ?

-- :mailbox_with_no_mail: Discord : AstFaster#
+- :mailbox_with_no_mail: Discord : astfaster
 - :postbox: Email : astfaster@gmail.com

 ### In which project I'm currently working ?